ra1028/VueFlux/README.md

 ```

 ### Subscription
-Subscribing to the store, returns `Subscription`.
+Subscribing to the store returns `Subscription`.

-`Subscription` has a function `unsubscribe`.
-Can removing an observer function that subscribe to the store by executing `unsubscribe`.
+`Subscription` has `unsubscribe` function which can remove an observer function that is subscribing to the store.

 ```swift
 let subscription = store.subscribe { action, store in